-- confirm that sufficient information has been submitted to determine the application; - ack. that no biodiversity metric has been submitted, but consider that a resultant net gain is to be expected providing there is not loss of hedgerow and flowering lawn turf is used; - demolition should follow method statement for bungalows 13 and 14 (with compliance cert. required by condition); - appropriate mitigation for nesting birds 1st March 31st Aug is required by condition alongside a fully detailed lighting strategy; and - prior to any works above foundation level, an ecological enhancement plan shall be submitted for approval.
+- confirm that sufficient information has been submitted to determine the application; - ack. that no biodiversity metric has been submitted, but consider that a resultant net gain is to be expected providing there is not loss of hedgerow and flowering lawn turf is used: - demolition should follow method statement for bungalows 13 and 14 (with compliance cert. required by condition); - appropriate mitigation for nesting birds 1st March 31st Aug is required by condition alongside a fully detailed lighting strategy; and - prior to any works above foundation level, an ecological enhancement plan shall be submitted for approval. - no further comments made on amended scheme.